 Although we provide rule-of-thumb memory recommendations, PuppetDB’s RAM usage depends on several factors.
 Your memory needs will vary depending on the number of nodes, frequency of Puppet runs, and amount of managed resources.
-For instance, nodes that check in once a day will require significantly less memory than those that check in every 30 minutes.
+For instance, nodes that check in one time a day requires significantly less memory than those that check in every 30 minutes.

 The best way to manage PuppetDB’s max heap size is to estimate a ballpark figure, then monitor the performance dashboard and increase the heap size if the “JVM Heap” metric regularly approaches the maximum.
 You may need to revisit your memory needs whenever your site grows substantially.

 The good news, however, is that memory starvation is actually not very destructive.
 It will cause

 OutOfMemoryError exceptions to appear in the log, but you can restart PuppetDB with a larger memory allocation and it’ll pick up where it left off — any requests successfully queued up in PuppetDB will get processed.